docker/docs/desktop/extensions-sdk/guides/oauth2-flow.md

 >
 > This page assumes that you already have an Identity Provider (IdP), such as Google, Azure AD or Okta, which handles the authentication process and returns an access token.

-Learn how you can let users authenticate from your Docker Extension using OAuth 2.0 via a web browser, and return them back to your Docker Extension.
+Learn how you can let users authenticate from your Docker Extension using OAuth 2.0 via a web browser, and return them back to your Docker extension.

 In OAuth 2.0, the term "grant type" refers to the way an application gets an access token.
 Although OAuth 2.0 defines several grant types, this page only describes how to authorize users from your Docker Extension using the Authorization Code grant type.